 A long-standing tradition at Erie Day School is the all-school Friday Morning Meeting.
 On a rotating basis, musical and dramatic programs of approximately fifteen minutes in length are presented by each grade.
 The Pledge of Allegiance, school song and motto as well as school announcements and recognitions are also given at this time, extending the Morning Meeting typically until 9:00 a.m.
-Parents and guests are encouraged to attend Friday Morning Meetings and should be in the gymnasium on Fridays by 8:30 a.m.
+Parents and guests are encouraged to attend Friday Morning Meetings and should arrive in the gymnasium on Fridays by 8:30 a.m.
 Parent entry is through the Griffith Lobby doors, near the Spencer Building.
+All visitors must sign in and sport a provided VISITOR badge.